cocoastorm/vue-paypal-checkout/README.md

 }
 ```

-In the instance of `paypal-paymentCompleted`, you will get back a response object similar to this:
+In the instance of `payment-completed` or `paypal-paymentCompleted` (v2.3.5 and below), you will get back a response object similar to this:

 [Sample Payment Execute Response](https://developer.paypal.com/docs/integration/direct/payments/paypal-payments/#execute-payment)